open-scholarship-sfu/phase1-base/km_blog/km_blog_draft.md

 SFU community to implement open practices to their academic routines.
-Our role will be to connect all the open scholarship initiatives already in place at SFU (such as the open access and open data hubs at the library, the public knowledge project at publishing, and the open educational resources office) and promote community-led events and programs to support students, faculty and staff to design their scholarly products under the "open lens".
+Our role will be to connect all the open scholarship initiatives already in place at SFU (such as the open access and open data hubs at the library, the public knowledge project at publishing, and the open educational resources office), grassroots movements and the knowledge mobilization hub to promote community-led events and programs to support students, faculty and staff to design their scholarly products under the "open lens".

 There will be many opportunities to contribute and collaborate to this movement!
 We will need community leaders to help us organize events and workshops, people to help us spread the word and to mentor other community members.
-If you want to keep an eye on what we're doing, sign up to our newsletter here <link> (we do have a newsletter, right?)
+If you want to keep an eye on what we're doing, sign up to our newsletter here <link>.

+Just like the KM Hub, we want to do more with what we know "by intentionally co-creating, disseminating, and implementing research".
 If our dreams are to come true, in 10 years the whole SFU community will think of open scholarship as the way that they know how to do things.
-It will not be a matter of resources or infrastructure – we will all be working together to share what we have the privilege to produce to the benefit of all.
+It will not be a matter of resources or infrastructure – we will all be working together to share what we have the privilege to produce for the benefit of all.